 Database views are stored queries that select data from specified tables.
 You can define views on database or enterprise geodatabase tables that are not registered as versioned.
 When used with an enterprise geodatabase, database views can be defined for a single nonversioned table or between two nonversioned tables.
 Or you can create more complex views that contain subqueries.

-You cannot edit database views through ArcGIS clients or services.
+You cannot edit data in database views through ArcGIS clients or services.

 The following are some reasons you would use database views: